 All across the country many people put up the traditional live Christmas tree every year in a corner of their living rooms.
 They search high and low for that perfectly shaped tree at a price they can afford, and then they take it home and set it up.
 What they may not realize is that there’s a good chance they’re bringing more than just the tree into their home.

-A common insect that resides on live Christmas trees is the cinara aphid.
+A common insect that resides on live Christmas trees is the Cinara aphid.
 This bug measures up to a ¼” in length.
 Don’t squash this bug or you’ll wind up with a purple stain.

-Our Recommendation: Give the tree a good shaking followed by a close inspection before bringing the tree into the home.
+Give the tree a good shaking followed by a close inspection before bringing the tree into the home.

 Visiting Family and Friends

 Families come together from near and far to share in the celebration of Christmas.
 Occasionally these guests unknowingly are transporting bed bugs.
-They may have brought them from home, picked them up at a hotel where they just stayed, or even gave them a ride back to your home from a movie theatre or other venue.
+They may have brought them from home, picked them up at a hotel where they just stayed, or even gave them a ride back to your home from a movie theater or other venue.

-Our Recommendation: After your guests leave, vacuum the entire house well.
+After your guests leave, vacuum the entire house well.
 Pay close attention to the bedroom where they stayed thoroughly vacuuming the top and bottom of the mattress and box spring.

 Boxed Holiday Decorations